After your amputation procedure, a wide range of healthcare professionals will be involved in your rehabilitation process:

 HOW CAN REHABILITATION HELP ME RECOVER?

-Your physiotherapist will advise you on progressive exercises designed to help you in the functional recovery of your stump, prepare you for wearing your prosthesis, recover your normal walking gait and generally become adept at functioning with your prosthesis.
+Your physiotherapist will advise you on progressive exercises designed to help the functional recovery of your stump, prepare you for wearing your prosthesis, recover a normal walking gait and learn how to live with your prosthesis., walk comfortably on stable or unstable surfaces, going up and downstairs, and become confident with your prosthesis.

 WHAT DOES THE REHABILITATION PROCESS INVOLVE?